diego-aslz/smart_preloads/README.md

 In order for it to work, `smart_preloads` has a custom list class (`SmartPreloads::List`) and a custom item class for each item in a list (`SmartPreloads::Item`).

-This has to be this way in order to intercept calls to associations and preload them for every item.
+The List class allows detecting when the collection is really used (iterated) so only then the associations will be detected and mokey patched in place.
+This is needed so whenever a call to an association is made it will be loaded, even from calls from within the object itself.

+The Item class monkey patches all association methods in the objects loaded to intercept the calls.
+The monkey patch is **in place**, not global.
+Only the objects in the `smart_preloads` collection will be monkey patched.

-Therefore, when you call `Author.all.smart_preloads.first` you will **not** have an instance of `Author`.
+Note that when you call `Author.all.smart_preloads.first` you will **not** have an instance of `Author`.
 Instead, you will have an instance of `SmartPreloads::Item` that delegates calls to the original `Author` object.